Why It Works

 To cook ravioli, bring a large pot of salted water to a boil.
 Cook ravioli by submerging in boiling water and cooking for 3 minutes (ravioli should float).
 Drain, reserving 1/2 cup of cooking liquid.
 Return ravioli and the cooking liquid to the pot.
 Add 1/4 cup olive oil and cook on high heat, stirring gently until oil and pasta water emulsify into a creamy sauce, about 1 minute.
 Serve immediately, drizzling with more extra-virgin olive oil at the table.

-Pasta machine, ravioli maker (optional), ravioli stamp or wheel
+Pasta machine, ravioli mold (optional), ravioli stamp (optional), fluted pasta wheel cutter (optional)

 Look for a high-quality ricotta that contains no gums or stabilizers, such as Calabro.
 If stabilizer-free ricotta is not available, you can make your own.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Sugars 0g|